Learn stinging nettle identification quickly and easily. We show you how to identify, harvest, and prepare this vitamin-packed wild edible.

 Stinging nettle definitely lives up to its name – it will sting like crazy if you brush up against it or handle the plants without wearing gloves.
 But this nuisance of a plant is highly nutritious and readily available in most areas, making it one of the perfect wild plants to consume.

 Stinging nettles are also packed with nutrients.
-They are high in Vitamin C, Vitamin A, and full of calcium, magnesium, iron, and potassium.
+They are high in Vitamins C and A and are full of calcium, magnesium, iron, and potassium.
 Nettles are also a wonderful source of protein.
 Seriously!

-Once you are ready to use your nettles, use kitchen tongs to remove from the bag and place in a colander to rinse well.
+Now that you know stinging nettle identification, you’re ready to use your nettles.
+Use kitchen tongs to remove them from the bag and place them in a colander to rinse well.
 To avoid stinging, continue using tongs as you transfer your nettles from the sink to the stove.

 Sautéed Nettles With Onions and Pasta